Which is better: React or Angular? What are the advantages of React over Angular and vice versa? When to use Angular and React in particular projects?

 - Ability to expand application functionality;

-- The developments from your current project can be used in your future projects;
+- The developments from your current project can be used in your future projects, allowing you to save cost and time.

 Disadvantages of React